nitrowv/ctf-writeups/2022-BSides-Fort-Wayne-CTF/Multicast-over-Human-Carriers.md

 name
 ```

 It took quite a while to fit the pieces together in the right order, but there were some parts that were easily decipherable.
-I was able to gather `Asocialnetworkuses` relatively quickly, but I was initallt stumped on the order of the last bit, specifically over the placement of names and notips.
+I was able to gather `Asocialnetworkuses` relatively quickly, but I was initially stumped on the order of the last bit, specifically over the placement of names and notips.
 Eventually, I got it in the right order and the correct flag is: `bsftw{ASocialNetworkUsesNamesNotIpsBro}`.